suranjannandi-git/Hello_Postgres/README.md

-# Hello_Postgres
+# Hello Postgres
-Install Postgres using docker-compose and consume
+Install Postgres using docker-compose and consume using python code

-## Installing Postgres
+### Installing Postgres
 Open terminal session in the same folder as docker-compose.yml file Execute the docker compose command, this will download Postgres and install in local docker
 > docker-compose up -d